Dental health is an important component of holistic wellness, in more ways than you probably realise.

 The most typical symptoms of this are; waking regularly feeling hot, often with your heart racing, and needing to use the bathroom.
 It is common also to find it hard to get back to sleep once awake.
 If this sounds familiar you may find that no matter which expensive supplements or special diets you pursue, you wake up in the morning feeling exhausted.
 Waking up tired is a typical symptom of someone whose adrenals have been working all night leading only to further fatigue.

 During the day, as at night, the majority of our breathing should be via the nose.
-Our nose is a natural filter for the body and there are mechanisms present in the nasal cavity that are responsible for our bodies’ production of nitric oxide.
+Our nose is a natural filter for the body.
+There are mechanisms present in the nasal cavity that are responsible for our bodies’ production of nitric oxide.
 This is a vital molecule responsible for vascular vasodilation throughout the body.
 If you find that you are breathing through your mouth for the majority of the day it is possible you are over-breathing, which can lead to a build up of tension, anxiety, raised blood pressure, and a reduction of the body’s oxygenation.

 So what has all of this got to do with your dental health?